 Our salt will be supplied by Cleveland Potash.
-An agreement for an automatic restocking arrangement to ensure that adequate guantities of salt are always available locally, will be put in place.
+An agreement for an automatic restocking arrangement to ensure that adequate quantities of salt are always available locally, will be put in place.

-Potassium Acetate used for de-icing locations identified in table 7.2.1.1 will comply with the ministry of defence specification 68 - 118 (De-icing / Anti-Icing Fluid for Runways
+Potassium Acetate used for de-icing locations identified in table 7.2.1.1 will be Safecote SUPAMIX as agreed with Transport Scotland.

 De-Icing Material.
-A list of materials can be found in Annex WSP 3 of Appendix D. This includes Safecote or Ecothaw.
+A list of materials can be found in Annex WSP 3 of Appendix D. This includes Safecote or Eco-thaw.